unpoller/unpoller/integrations/influxunifi/README.md

 [CloudKey](https://www.ui.com/unifi/unifi-cloud-key/) that runs the controller software.

 UniFi Poller is a small Golang application that runs on Windows, macOS, Linux or Docker.
-It polls a UniFi controller every 30 seconds for measurements and stores the data in an Influx database.
+It polls a UniFi controller every 30 seconds for measurements and exports the data to an Influx database.
 A small setup with 2 access points, 1 switch, 1 gateway and 40 clients produces over 3000 fields (metrics).

 This application requires your controller to be running all the time.
 If you run